Can I share your recipes?

 Why do you use canola oil when they say it’s bad for you?

 With a family history of high cholesterol, my biggest concern is saturated fat and canola oil, like olive oil, is recommended as being heart-healthy.
-Olive oil is the best but when my recipe calls for a flavorless oil, I use canola or extra light olive oil; however, I am having more and more success baking with extra virgin olive oil.
-There has been a bunch of press about the benefits of coconut oil, which is a saturated fat, but until the dust settles and there’s proof it does not raise cholesterol, I am sticking with olive and canola in my recipes.
+Olive oil is the best but when my recipe calls for a flavorless oil, I use canola or extra light olive oil.
+There has been a bunch of press about the benefits of coconut oil, which is a saturated fat, but until the dust settles and there’s proof it does not raise cholesterol, I am sticking with olive and canola oils in my recipes.

 Why don’t you use fat-free products in your recipes?